Ukraine says scores of Russians killed in Kherson fighting

 Shell fragments had been laid out on a blue metal bench.
 It was not immediately possible to detect any identifying markings and it was not clear where the fragments had been collected.

-The International Committee of the Red Cross (ICRC) said it is seeking access to the site and has offered to help evacuate the wounded.
+The International Committee of the Red Cross said it was seeking access to the site and had offered to help evacuate the wounded.

 Ukraine has accused Russia of atrocities and brutality against civilians since its invasion and said it has identified more than 10,000 possible war crimes.
 Russia denies targeting civilians.